The Children’s Medical Group PLLC

 Other Permitted and Required Uses and Disclosures That May Be Made With Your Consent, Authorization or Opportunity to Object

 We may use and disclose your child’s protected health information in the following instances.
 You have the opportunity to agree or object to the use or disclosure of all or part of your child’s protected health information.
-If you are not present or able to agree or object to the use or disclosure of the protected health information, then your child’s provider may, using professional judgment, determine whether the disclosure is in your child’s best interest.
+If you are not present or able to agree or object to the use or disclosure of the protected health information, then your child’s clinician may, using professional judgment, determine whether the disclosure is in your child’s best interest.
 In this case, only the protected health information that is relevant to your child’s health care will be disclosed.

 Emergencies: We may use or disclose your child’s protected health information in an emergency treatment situation.